 D. Every member of GCBOA is required to attend all pre-test meetings as set forth by the Executive Board.
 Failure to meet this requirement shall result in disciplinary action as may be determined by the Executive Board, which may include imposition of a fine per meeting missed unless excused by the Executive Board for unusual circumstances.

 E. Subsequent to the FHSAA basketball examination, a member may not miss two consecutive meetings, unless excused by the Board.
-Failure to meet this requirement shall result in disciplinary action as may be determined by the Executive Board, which may include imposition of a fine per meeting missed.
+Failure to meet this requirement may result in disciplinary action as may be determined by the Executive Board, which may include imposition of a fine per meeting missed.

 F. Each member who officiates games assigned by GCBOA does so as an: INDEPENDENT CONTRACTOR, NOT AS AN EMPLOYEE OF GCBOA OR THE SCHOOLS INVOLVED.